Netcracker/DRNavigator/documentation/Architecture.md

   http_auth: True
 ```

-where:
+Where:
- - `sites` is the list of kubernetes clusters.
+ - `sites` is the list of Kubernetes clusters.
- - `name` is the short name of cluster
+ - `name` is the short name of a cluster.
- - `token` is the token to have access to `site-manager` in kubernetes cluster
+ - `token` is the token to have access to `site-manager` in a Kubernetes cluster.
- - `cacert` is the path to CA certificate for `site-manager` with self-signed certificate
+ - `cacert` is the path to the CA certificate for `site-manager` with a self-signed certificate.
- - `http_auth` defines to use token for `site-manager` authorization
+ - `http_auth` specifies to use a token for `site-manager` authorization.

 ## Examples of using sm-client